gitstua/gh-assessment/README.md

 A custom attribute was added for `helpURL` which is used to link to the help page for each question in the results tab.

 ## To update questions
-1. Edit questions.csv
+1. Edit questions.csv - avoid commas at this stage since this may break things
-2. run `./generateQuestionsFromCsv.sh` (this requires python3 and should create json.js)
+2. Test locally

 ## Todo
-- [ ] Add some way of scoring the results.
-Maybe yes = 1 point and no = 0 points?
 - [ ] Consider local browser storage for the results so that they can be saved as the questions are answered and reloaded.
 - [ ] Add more questions
 - [ ] Add a way to store the results